The past decade has been very kind to kale.

 In summary, kale is a great way to get some extra nutrients into our diet, but it’s not a superfood with magical benefits.

-For more on vegetables, see this guide to (almost) every vegetable.
+For more on vegetables in general, see this guide to (almost) every vegetable.